Going to an embargoed country? Interacting with someone in an embargoed country?

 The Department of Treasury, Office of Foreign Assets Control (OFAC) broadly regulates and restricts transactions with embargoed countries including certain academic collaborations and exchange of research materials and equipment.
-The most comprehensive controls apply to: Cuba, Iran, North Korea, Sudan, Syria, and Crimea Region of the Ukraine.
+The most comprehensive controls apply to: Cuba, Iran, North Korea, Syria, and Crimea, Donetsk, Luhansk Regions of Ukraine.
 The regulations are country/region specific.

 The Iranian Transactions and Sanctions Regulations (ITSR – 31 CFR Part 560) prohibit many transactions with Iran and Iranians, including the import and export of services.
 A combination of regulatory exemptions plus several existing general licenses, however, authorize a number of academic activities and transactions with Iran/Iranians without the need to apply for a specific license from OFAC.
 As with many federal regulations, the proverbial devil is in the details.
 A general license authorizes a very specific activity and, often, comes with several conditions.
 If a proposed engagement/transaction with Iran or an Iranian colleague does not fit into one of the existing general license categories, a specific license must be obtained from the Office of Foreign Assets Control (OFAC) before one can engage in the activity.